Judea & Samaria is the geographical region that looks like a ‘kidney bean’ on maps of Israel.

-J&S can be found in the center of Israel along its eastern border with Jordan.
-However, its central location makes it a critical strategic asset, without it, Israel will be extremely vulnerable.
-Israel barely survived that exact reality that it experienced from 1949-1967 when it finally drove away its enemies who used the J&S’s strategic highlands to terrorize central Israel.
+Judea & Samaria can be found in the center of Israel along Israel’s eastern border with Jordan.
+Its central location makes it a critical strategic asset, without which Israel would be extremely vulnerable.
+From 1949-1967 Israel’s enemies used the strategic high lands to terrorize the lives of those living in central Israel.
+Their enemies were finally driven away with the success of the Six Day War.

 The area encompasses the southern and northern suburbs of Jerusalem, those to the east of Tel Aviv with the Jordan River as its border to the east.
 It includes Israel's central mountain range, and at 1,100 meters above sea level, it overlooks Israel’s largest population center in Tel-Aviv, as well as Israel’s only international airport.

 At its narrowest point, Netanya, a city on the Mediterranean beach is a mere 9 miles away from J&S.

 The Tel Aviv coast is a mere 11-mile drive to J&S.